FNNDSC/mise/packages/chili/README.md

 ## Usage

-Assuming all worked, you should have a `chjs` application on your path.
+Assuming all worked, you should have `chili` ready to spice things up.

 ```
 chili --help